vitessio/enhancements/veps/vep-2.md

 3. Patch releases will be created as needed.
 Patch releases will follow SemVer.
 The numbering scheme will be `COMPATIBILITY.PATCH_NUMBER`.
 For example, the first patch release on `7.0`, if there is one, will be `7.0.1`. `PATCH_NUMBER` will be monotonically increasing.
 4. Events that trigger patch releases are major regressions in functionality or performance, and CVEs.

-## Release Criteria

-In addition to the criteria established in VEP-1, a nightly performance benchmark will be established.
-Any changes that impact performance by more than 5% as measured against the most recent major release will need to be addressed before another release can be made.

 ## References

 * [Semantic Versioning](https://semver.org/)